We treat Marketing as the newsroom of PostHog. What this means in practice:

+We focus on word of mouth by default.
 We believe customers will judge us first and foremost on our product (ie. our app, our website, and our docs).
 We won’t set ourselves up for long-term success if we push customers into using us.

 If a customer doesn't choose PostHog, that means either:

 a) The product isn't good enough b) The product isn't the right solution for them c) We didn't communicate the benefits of the product well enough

 We don't believe companies will be long term customers of a competitor because they did a better job of spamming them with generic content.
 We know this because we frequently have customers switching from a competitor to us - they are not afraid to do this.

 Tackling a) is the responsibility of everyone at PostHog.
 The marketing team's specific job is to avoid spending time advertising to people in group b), and making sure we do a great job avoiding c).
 This means:

 - Making sure our comms are extremely high quality

 - Sharing our messages in the right places, where relevant users can see them

 - Spending enough time and/or money in those places so that our messages get through